-School of Social Work students are invited to join social work or UW-Madison student organizations, organize their own student organizations (visit the Center for Leadership and Involvement for more information), and to join standing committees of the School of Social Work.
+The Sandra Rosenbaum School of Social Work students are invited to join social work or UW-Madison student organizations, organize their own student organizations (visit the Center for Leadership and Involvement for more information), and to join standing committees of the Sandra Rosenbaum School of Social Work.

 SOCIAL WORK STUDENT ORGANIZATIONS

 Below is a list of current Social Work student organizations.
-We list the Social Work Student Union first because this registered student organization has a vote at All School Meetings where policies are voted upon.
+The Social Work Student Union has a vote at All School Meetings where policies are voted upon.
 It is an important first step to students’ involvement in academic and student affairs.

 Students who are interested in joining a School Committee (Curriculum Committee, Field Education Committee, Professional Consultative Committee, Diversity Committee) should attend the Social Work Student Union meetings.
-The SW Student Union is tasked with presenting to the Director of the School nominations for student representatives to the committees.
+The Social Work Student Union is tasked with presenting to the Director of the School nominations for student representatives to the committees.
 Students have full voting rights on standing committees.
-Committees are often charged with making policy recommendations for faculty and student representatives to vote on at All School Meetings
+Committees are often charged with making policy recommendations for faculty and student representatives to vote on at All School Meetings.

 CAMPUS STUDENT ORGANIZATIONS AND SERVICES